Probabilistic Control and Majorization of Optimal Control: Moment projected probabilistic control revisited

 and the joint model parameterised by a policy sequence $\underline{\pi}_{T-1}$ as

 Clearly this model shares its main structure with that of a traditional Hidden Markov Model \cite{bishop2006pattern,pml1Book,sarkka2013bayesian}.
-Application of Bayesian inference procedures on this type of model are well studied and are easily extended to the present case\footnote{Two important examples are the Bayesian filtering problem where we seek the conditional probability, $p(\xi_t|\underline{z}_t;\underline{\pi}_{T-1})$, and the Bayesian smoothing problem where we seek the marginal a posterior probability, $p(\xi_t|\underline{z}_T;\underline{\pi}_{T-1})$.
-See further.}.
+Application of Bayesian inference procedures on this type of model are well studied and are easily extended to the present case. { Two important examples are the Bayesian filtering problem and the Bayesian smoothing problem.
+With the latter we seek the marginal a posterior probability density, $p(\xi_t|\underline{z}_T;\underline{\pi}_{T-1})$.}

-Then to establish a connection with probabilistic control the following emission model is proposed \cite{pml2Book,toussaint2009robot,levine2018reinforcement,watson2021control}.
-We introduce an artificial binary measurement $z_t$ that we determine to have assumed the value $1$ with probability proportional to $e^{-r_t(\xi_t)}$.
+Then to establish a connection with probabilistic control the following emission model is proposed \cite{attias2003planning,toussaint2006probabilistic,toussaint2009robot,hoffmann2017linear}.
+We introduce an artificial binary measurement $z_t$ that we determine to have assumed the value $1$ with probability proportional to $e^{-c_t(\xi_t)}$.
 The associated local and joint measurement models are

 It is rather difficult to give a convincing justification for this model.
 Rather it should be understood as a technical trick.
 Because within this context the following Maximum Likelihood Estimation (MLE) problem is meaningful, assuming the graphical model in Fig. \ref{fig:CHMM} with \textit{optimal} observations $\underline{z}_T = \underline{1}_T$.